nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Result:**
 * The `Event` will be added repeatedly until the specified end date
-* Details of all the `Event` is also added to the Events List Panel and the Calendar
+* Details of all the `Event` is also added to the Events Panel and the Calendar

 #### Scenario 2
 {: .no_toc}